arlyon/arlyon.co/content/articles/principles.md

 I define success as a human being as having a set of well-grounded invariants, always doing your best to strive for them, but continuously challenging them.
-A successful human being will fight to defend their invariants with all the energy they until have the precise moment they are presented with a better alternative.
+A successful human being will fight to defend their invariants with all the energy they have until the precise moment they are presented with a better alternative.

-> Right now my main focuses are dating and relationships.
-Not falling in love, but understanding what attraction is and learning about it.
-Having always had a stable relationship, I've never had that kind of emotional stress, and I think it will be good for me.

 This page has some core tenets, followed by a number of invariants that go into more detail in all aspects of life.
 The 10 core invariants are the most